knpuniversity/ansible/knpu/idempotency-changed-when.md

 And in reality, our tasks *are* idempotent.
 If we run this "Fix var directory permissions" task over and over and over again... that's fine!
 Nothing weird will happen.
-It's simply that the tasks is *reporting* that something is changing each time... when really... it's not!
+It's simply that the tasks are *reporting* that something is changing each time... when really... it's not!

 I know, I know... this seems like *such* a silly detail.
 But soon, we're going to